T3kton/t3kton.github.io/source/contractor/Introduction.rst

 "Cluster Test" and override the "Release" to the value "Test".
 You could also do A-B testing, etc.

-Any Item can make an http request to Contractor and Contractor will reply with a JSON encoded reply with that item's combined configuration values.
+Any Item can make an HTTP request to Contractor and Contractor will reply with a JSON encoded reply with that item's combined configuration values.

 This is all fun and all, but not really useful.
 Let's change things up a bit and